 Determine Your Risk Tolerance And Time Horizon

 Spend a lot more time on this step than it feels necessary.
-It is critical because your goal is to increase the likelihood that you meet your investment objectives.
+It is critical because your goal is to increase the likelihood of meeting your investment objectives.
 That is unlikely to happen if your investments do not match your risk tolerance and time horizon.

 Choose Your Investment

-Real estate is another option, but real estate is an active investment, meaning you will need to put more time (beyond research) towards managing it.
+Real estate is another option, but it is an active investment, meaning you will need to invest more time (beyond research) towards managing it.

 Balance The Risk